 The short version:

-Jennifer Pelland lives outside Boston with an Andy, three cats, an impractical amount of books, and an ever-growing collection of belly dance gear and radio theater scripts.
+Jennifer Pelland lives outside Boston with an Andy, a mother and daughter pair of cats, an impractical amount of books, and an ever-growing collection of belly dance gear and radio theater scripts.
 She's garnered two Nebula nominations, and many of her short stories were collected in Unwelcome Bodies, put out by Apex in 2008.
 Apex also released her debut novel, Machine, in 2012.
-Jennifer is represented by Seth Fishman of the Gernert Co.
+She is currently in temporary retirement from writing to concentrate on belly dance instead.

 The long version:

 I'm a short-story author with one published novel and am probably best known for two Nebula-nominated short stories "Captive Girl" (2007) and "Ghosts of New York" (2010).
 "Captive Girl" also made the Gaylactic Spectrum Awards short list.